d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 * Discrete binary classification problem
     * Example: based on past customer response, should I email this particular customer?
 Yes or no..
 * Discrete multiclass classification problems
-    * Example: based on past customer response, how shouldI reac hthis customer?
+    * Example: based on past customer response, how should I reach this customer?
 Email, direct mail, phone call?

 Sparse Data